New York Sports Betting

 PointsBet New York

 As an official partner of the NFL, NHLAA, Curling Canada, NASCAR, and the PGA Tour, users can bet on a variety of sports on PointsBet's Sportsbook.
 The Australian-based sportsbook is also a partner of Genius Sports, allowing them to provide official NFL data and content for its users.
-Expect PointsBetting, the book's unique score-betting approach, to be a hit in NY moving forward.
+Don't forget to try PointsBetting, the book's unique score-betting approach!

 PointsBet Promo Code